pesalerno/Genomics-Intro-workshop/README.md

 	Stef_3_ATCACG_L008_R2_001.fastq.gz
 	Stef_3_ATCACG_L008_R1_001.fastq.gz

 Notice we have two files for each pool, which correspond to each read of our paired-end Illumina data (R1 and R2).
-The files are formatted as fastq, which is the starndard for most sequence files, but the termination is gz, which is a type of file compression (g-zipped).
+The files are formatted as fastq, which is the standard for most sequence files, but the termination is gz, which is a type of file compression (g-zipped).
 The best way to transfer files and store them is zipped, but sometimes we want to uncompress them, for example to look into the files for some reason... in this case, to uncompress you would simply type:

 	gunzip name-of-file.gz